List of The Idolmaster characters: Cool idols

 A high school freshman who loves watching anime, but suddenly decided to become an idol so she can wear girly clothes.
 In the anime, she has known Rin and Karen since middle school, and they eventually reunited at 346 Production.
 The three later formed an idol unit named "Triad Primus".

-Her Cinderella Master single, released on April 30, 2014, charted on the Oricon Singles Chart for 20 weeks and topped at #7 on May 12.
+Her Cinderella Master single, released on April 30, 2014, charted on the Oricon Singles Chart for 20 weeks and topped at No. 7 on May 12.

 She was one of the five idols who appeared in the November 2019 "Spin-off!" short.